dayseanm04/network/CCNA/Configure-WLANs-Using-Cisco-Wireless-LAN-Controller/task-configs/Task1-Access-WLC-GUI-and-Explore-the-Network-Status.md

-# 🌐 Task1 Access WLC GUI and Explore the Network Status
+# 🌐 Task 1 Access WLC GUI and Explore the Network Status

 ## 📌 Objective